ARusev-Eth/Platformer-Procedural-Generation/README.md

        Left and right use the arrow keys, jump with the up arrow key (double jumping is enabled).

    2b.
-The scene controls are as follows (only applicable on the generated level i.e. post Play button scene):
+The scene controls (only applicable on the generated level i.e. post Play button scene):

        Escape: Returns to the landing scene.